tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 - We can only determine the length of a program in *L* by running that program.
 That is, the length of the *L*-expression alone can be determined based on the grammar of *L*, but to get the program length -- *L*-expression plus read bits -- we need to see how many times it calls *read-bit*.
   - For example: take a string *s* with total length *m* that consists of an *L*-expression plus zero or more bits appended. *s* might be an incomplete prefix to a larger program (in which case it's not in *L*), a shorter program prefixed to some unnecessary bits (which is not in *L* because *L* is prefix-free), or a complete program in *L* of length *m*.
 To know for sure, we'd have to evaluate the *L*-expression and count the number of times it calls *read-bit*.

-While this does differ from Theorem 20 (which covers "standard prefix-free universal" languages), I'm adding the self-delimiting input constraint for a few reasons: (1) it matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html); (2) as mentioned above, it lets us add arbitrary properties (such as efficient Levenshtein coding of integers) to *L* with only a constant overhead; (3) it lets us ignore (with *O(1)* overhead) the distinction between Busy Beaver variants, discussed below; and (4) it makes the arithmetic in Lemma 2 much less tedious.
+While this does differ from Theorem 20 (which covers "standard prefix-free universal" languages), I'm adding the self-delimiting input constraint for a number of reasons:
+- It matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html)
+- As mentioned above, it lets us add arbitrary properties (such as efficient Levenshtein coding of integers) to *L* with only a constant overhead
+- It expands the scope of the Busy Beaver function to include both programs and inputs, making it "optimal" in the sense of the [invariance theorem](https://en.wikipedia.org/wiki/Kolmogorov_complexity#Invariance_theorem)
+- It lets us ignore (with *O(1)* overhead) the distinction between Busy Beaver variants, discussed below
+- It makes the arithmetic in Lemma 2 much less tedious

 Examples of languages that have this property are Chaitin's LISP[^7], Binary Lambda Calculus[^8], and Keraia[^9].
 It can also be envisioned[^12] as a multi-tape Turing Machine, where one of the tapes is a read-only unidirectional "input" tape.